Factbox: Deal, no deal or delay - What will May's successor do about Brexit?

-(Reuters) - What will the candidates vying to replace British Prime Minister Theresa May do about Brexit?
+(Reuters) - What will Boris Johnson or Jeremy Hunt do about Brexit if chosen to replace British Prime Minister Theresa May?

 May has resigned as Conservative Party leader, triggering a contest that will bring a new leader to power.